HelithaNimnaka/Image-Segmentation-and-Inpainting/README.md

 This project focuses on **real-time human segmentation and inpainting**, designed to detect and remove humans from video frames.

-Instance segmentation goes beyond object detection by identifying individual objects in an image and segmenting them from the rest of the image.
+## Semantic Segmentation

+Semantic segmentation is a deep learning technique that classifies each pixel in an image into a specific category, allowing for a more detailed understanding of image content.
+Unlike instance segmentation, which differentiates between individual objects of the same class, semantic segmentation assigns the same label to all objects of the same category.

-The output of an instance segmentation model includes:
+The output of a semantic segmentation model includes:
-- A set of masks or contours outlining each object in the image.
-- Class labels and confidence scores for each object.

-Instance segmentation is particularly useful when you need to understand not only where objects are located in an image but also their exact shape.
+- A pixel-wise mask where each pixel is assigned a class label.
+- No distinction between different instances of the same class.

+Semantic segmentation is particularly useful for tasks like background removal, scene understanding, and video inpainting.

 ---